Everyday there are new stories and report about substance abuse.

 First published in 1924 it is the much expanded 1927 second edition which was translated into English in 1931 and became the key reference work for anyone interested in the study of substances affecting the brain in any way.

-He was the first to discover the pharmacologically active alkaloid, mescaline, in peyote and the peyote cactus was named, by the botanist Hennings, Anhalonium lewinii in honor of Lewin.
+He claimed to be the first to discover the pharmacologically active alkaloid, mescaline, in peyote and the peyote cactus was named, by the botanist Hennings, Anhalonium lewinii in honor of Lewin.
 (It is now called Lophophora williamsii.)

 It is hoped that you will find this section of The Poison Garden website interesting and, at times, amusing.
 It is not my purpose to lecture.
 I am not an expert on drug counselling but I do know that the 'Just Say No' approach does not work and our ancestors hundreds of years ago knew it did not work which is why many of the plant folklore stories exist.